wp-cli/handbook/commands/widget/deactivate.md

 # wp widget deactivate

-Deactivate one or more widgets from an active sidebar.
+Deactivates one or more widgets from an active sidebar.

 Moves widgets to Inactive Widgets.